mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

  - This pruning has ***no effect*** on minimax value computed for the root!
     - in the case that pic shows, root MAX encounters 10-10 , it may choose the right sub-tree.
+    - if the algorithm will not prune on equality , then this case will no happen.
  - Values of intermediate nodes might be wrong
     - Important: children of the root may have the wrong value
     - So the most naive version won’t let you do action selection